China's first "carbon neutrality" bonds draw tepid demand

-SHANGHAI, Feb 9 (Reuters) - China's first batch of "carbon neutrality" bonds received a lukewarm welcome from investors who demand higher yields, underscoring the country's challenge to fund President Xi Jinping's pledge to go carbon neutral by 2060.
+HONG KONG, Feb 10 (Reuters) - (Reuters) China's first batch of "carbon neutrality" bonds received a lukewarm welcome from investors who demand higher yields, underscoring the country's challenge to fund President Xi Jinping's pledge to go carbon neutral by 2060.

-Five Chinese power companies and one airport operator began on Sunday to raise a combined 6.4 billion yuan ($992.36 million) to finance clean energy and low-carbon projects.
+Five Chinese power companies and one airport operator began on Sunday to raise a combined Rmb6.4bn (US$992.36m) to finance clean energy and low-carbon projects.
 Four of the issuers, including China Three Gorges Corp and State Power Investment Corp extended their subscription period citing market conditions.

 "The issuers are not happy with the price investors are willing to offer," said a bond investor at insurer PICC, who declined to be named.